-“This is Raffy,” she replied, between heavy breaths to control the pain.
+“This is Jude,” she replied, between heavy breaths to control the pain.

-Kiara’s eyes ached but began to adjust as Djeck, her uncle’s servant, walked towards them with the bright oil lamp.
-Uncle Zephenesh helped Raffy to his feet, though the boy still cried and attempted to collapse again.
+The light caused Kiara’s eyes to ache, taking time to adjust as Djeck, her uncle’s servant, walked towards them with a newly lit oil lamp.
+Her uncle Zephenesh helped Jude to his feet, though the boy whimpered and attempted to collapse again.

-“Djeck, leave the light and take Raffy home.
+“Djeck, leave the light and take Jude home.
 The Imperial Guards should be lost in the maze of alleys by now, but you must be careful.”

 Djeck obeyed without objection.
-He covered Raffy with his cloak before slipping out with the boy’s hand firmly in his.
+He covered Jude with his cloak before slipping out with the boy’s hand firmly in his.

-Zephenesh turned to his niece, and without a word began to tend her leg.
-He tied his own belt around her leg above the embedded dagger, tightening it without warning.
+Zephenesh turned back to his niece and without a word began to tend her leg.
+Removing his belt, he tied it above the embedded dagger, and then tightened it without warning.
 Kiara wrenched upwards in pain.

 “This will hurt.”
 Her uncle took hold of the dagger’s handle.
 Even the pressure of a hand felt like burning inside her thigh.

 She felt the blood flow, but the belt did much to stem it.
 And then her uncle was up, gathering strips of fabric from the box of medicinal herbs and bandages that sat beside his bed in the adjoining room.
-He took a cup of water from a jar beside a bowl and poured it across the wound.
+He poured water into a bowl from one of the clay jars in the kitchen, and used it to clean the wound.
 By the time he was bandaging Kiara’s leg she had passed completely out of consciousness.

-Over the North Sea, the two suns following the train of dusk, finally dropped their red heads down.
+Over the Northern Sea, the two suns followed the train of dusk, finally dropped their red heads below the horizon.
 Darkness descended unbidden over moorlands that stretched for miles beside the rolling waves, and crickets sang out their evening ballad from under the purple heather.

-The Reluwyn thief, stood halfway down one of the moorland hills listening to the sounds from the dirt track below.
-The parched earth of that ground was a perfect medium for carrying every sound.
-The heather-heads trembled as though they feared what was coming, the crickets were silenced.
+The Reluwyn thief, rising as darkness fell, stood halfway down one of the moorland hills listening to the sounds from the dirt track below.
+The crickets grew silent and the heather-heads trembled, as though fearing what was to come.

 Thud.
 Thud.
 Thud.
 One, no wait… a two-horse carriage.
 A heavy one judging by the vibrations, although it travelled at speed.
 He raised his head from the knife, dark eyes taking in the road below.
-At that pace it would only be a short while before the carriage came round that corner, and the driver would surely slow his horses to avoid the risk of turning over the carriage.
+At that pace it would only be a short while before the vehicle came round that corner, and the driver would surely slow his horses to avoid the risk of overturning the carriage.
 That worked well for the thief.
 That worked perfectly.

 He closed his eyes in the evening breeze, smelling the brine on the air that came up from the sea.
 Taking a deep breath, he let out a long, low whistle.
 That done, he tugged his dagger free of the dirt and returned it to its holder, rising as he did so.

-Reaching the head of the hill on which his master stood, the horse slid with practiced skill to a timely halt, hocks sliding beneath him, hooves digging into the soil, skin quivering in the night air as he surveyed the valley below.
-He was as a night phantom: a shadow on the skyline, a trick of the light.
+Reaching the crest of the hill on which the thief stood, the horse slid with practiced skill to a timely halt, hocks sliding beneath him, hooves digging into the soil, skin quivering in the night air as he surveyed the valley below.
+He was as a night phantom, a shadow on the skyline, a trick of the light.

 The thief’s broad shoulders were straight and unflinching, his feet firmly planted on the side of the slope.
 With his back turned, he would have appeared ignorant of Dainus’ presence, but for his hand beckoning the horse closer.
 Dainus picked his way slowly down the slope, barely making a sound, until his muzzle touched his master’s outstretched hand.

-The track still stood empty, but he saw the moonlight glinting off a carriage window on a distant bend in the road.
+The track still stood empty, but the thief saw the moonlight glinting off a carriage window on a distant bend in the road.
 The black horse’s ears pricked up, listening to the far-off sounds of the wheels.
-Master and beast waited, the only movement around them was the wind in the heather and the carriage on the road.
+Master and beast waited.
+The only movement around them was the wind in the heather and the carriage on the road.

-With an unexpected suddenness, the thief deftly grasped the reins and launched himself into the saddle.
-Without waiting he drew a blade from beneath the folds of his coat.
+With an unexpected suddenness, the thief whirled around, grasping Dainus’ reins and launching himself into the saddle.
+The man drew a blade from beneath the folds of his coat, full-sized compared to the dagger sheathed to his arm.
 It sliced through the air, its double edge ending in a viciously sharp point.
 He twirled it unconsciously, licking his lips, tightening his grip.